 Pro Tip: I am all for saving pennies, but cabbage is hard to justify if you don’t have a few meals planned with it.
 Even on sale for $0.69, they are dense and it will add up.
 So, if this is a one time use for you, price out the convenient bags of pre-sliced slaw mix for less food waste.

 All you need is 4 ingredients for the Spicy Lime Crema – the perfect taco sauce!
-The crema used could be substituted for a sour cream mayo blend if you can’t find it, but check your local markets cold Latin section first.
+The Mexican crema used could be substituted for a sour cream mayo blend if you can’t find it, but check your local markets cold Latin section first.
 I use crema all of the time as a smooth option for toppings and blends.
-And omg, drizzled over nachos its better (and less heavy feeling, than sour cream.
+And omg, drizzled over nachos it’s better (and less heavy feeling, than sour cream.
+Simply whisk all the ingredients together in a small bowl, cover and set in the fridge until you’re ready to use.

 Filling, slaw, sauce – let’s get to dinner!